stephanie-castelblanco/stephanie-castelblanco.github.io/projects/StudyLink.md

 <br />
 <img width="200px" class="img-fluid mb-3" src="../img/LandingPage.png">
-Working on StudyLink underscored the critical role of effective team collaboration and project management.
-Utilizing tools like Meteor, React, and project boards, I significantly improved our team's efficiency and adherence to project timelines.
-This experience deepened my understanding of agile and iterative development methodologies.
-Moreover, developing StudyLink allowed me to enhance my full-stack development capabilities extensively, gaining practical experience in database setup, user interface design, and integration of essential libraries like Fullcalendar.
+During my time working on StudyLink, I learned the importance of effective teamwork and project management.
+By utilizing tools such as Meteor, React, and project boards, I was able to significantly improve our team's efficiency and ensure that we met our project timelines.
+This experience helped me to deepen my understanding of agile and iterative development methodologies.
+Furthermore, working on StudyLink allowed me to enhance my full-stack development skills, as I gained practical experience in setting up databases, designing user interfaces, and integrating important libraries such as Fullcalendar.

 ## Project Overview
 StudyLink is a dynamic web platform designed to facilitate academic collaboration among students.
 It offers comprehensive tools for creating, managing, and attending study sessions, equipped with an integrated calendar and a user-friendly interface to enhance the learning experience.